-With the formation of the Washington-Baltimore Metropolitan Statistical Area after the 1990 US Census, the fifth largest USA market begins at the County Line.
+With the formation of the Washington-Baltimore Metropolitan Statistical Area after the 1990 US Census, the fifth sixth largest USA market begins at the County Line.
 This close proximity to Washington D.C. also provides access to the unique opportunities associated with the Federal Government and the County's location is supportive of those policies established for purposes of Homeland Security.

-In addition to the ideal geographic location of Frederick County, other significant strengths of the Frederick County market, particular to attracting new office and industrial development, include favorable tax rates, a high quality of life, education, healthcare, workforce, and a diverse current office and industrial community.
-Frederick County is currently home to several government agencies including, FEMA, Corps. of Engineers, and the FBI.
+In addition to the ideal geographic location of Frederick County, other significant strengths of the Frederick County market, particular to attracting new office and industrial development, include favorable tax rates, a high quality of life, numerous education options, nationally recognized healthcare provider, workforce, and a diverse current office and industrial community.
+Frederick County is currently home to site of several government agencies facilities, including, FEMA, the Army Corps. of Engineers, and the FBI. and a recently selected site for an FBI Records Storage facility.

-Frederick County has an incredibly low tax rate in comparison to neighboring communities.
-Supported by a proactive Economic Development Commission (EDC), the areas workforce has a high work ethic and a low turnover rate.
-The area has an educated workforce with 84% of county residents being high school graduates and 24% with bachelors or more advanced degrees.
+Frederick County currently has an incredibly low a consistent and competitive real estate tax rate in comparison to neighboring communities.
+Supported by a proactive Economic Development Commission Authority (EDA), the areas workforce has a high work ethic and a low turnover rate.
+The area county In the area there is a population of 121,944 and over 62,000 residents in the workforce.
+Of that number an educated workforce with 84% of county residents being are high school graduates and 24% with hold bachelors or more advanced degrees.